 Eastern Maine Law represents victims of government misconduct.
-Our clients may include victims of police misconduct, inmates, students, governmental employees, and recipients of governmental services.
-Examples of situations in which constitutional rights are implicated include:
+Our clients include constitutional claims, police misconduct victims, inmates, students, government employees, and government services recipients.
+Examples of situations where constitutional rights are implicated include:

 - Infringement on freedom of speech and expression

-- Equal protection (including race and sex discrimination)
+- Equal protection, including race or sex discrimination

 - Due process

 - False arrest

 - Cruel, unusual punishment